 My original plan was to add some grass clippings to my active GEOBIN Composter and the rest to our second GEOBIN that held dry leaves from the previous fall.
-I quickly discovered that freshly cut grass on its own turns into a smelly pile of green slime in no time at all, so I decided to switch to plan B—reduce the amount of cut grass I saved.
+However, I quickly discovered that freshly cut grass on its own turns into a smelly pile of green slime in no time at all.
+So I decided to switch to plan B: reduce the amount of cut grass I saved.
 I alternated collecting the clippings with mulching, which helped return some of the nutrients directly to the lawn.

 Composting Is All About Balance

 While I don’t strictly adhere to the recommended ratio of browns (carbon) to greens (nitrogen) in our GEOBIN Composter (25-30:1), I did want to stay relatively close to that recipe to accelerate decomposition and prevent the compost from developing an unpleasant oder .